mattpap/masters-thesis/sphinx/src/groebner.rst

 computations feasible, whereas another will make Buchberger algorithm executing for ages.
 In the following sections we will see on examples why the right choice of monomial order is so important.

-In SymPy there are currently three main (admissible) orderings of monomials implemented:
+There are currently three admissible orderings of monomials implemented in SymPy:

     **lex**
         pure lexicographic order